Gladswood House: John Spencer Brunton

 Kelly sold the property in 1913 to John Spencer Brunton (1861-1937).
 Brunton (1861-1937) was born in 1861 in Melbourne.
 His father was Thomas Brunton who had foundered the prominent firm Australian Flour Mills.
 John was educated at Scotch College, Melbourne and then entered his father's business.
 In 1887 his father opened a branch of his company at Granville near Sydney and John eventually became a senior partner.
 He was a member of the Sydney Chamber of Commerce and in 1900 became the President.
 He was a racehorse owner, yachtsman and golfer.
 In 1886, he built Brunyarra at Strathfield which still exists today.
 John Brunton's first wife died in 1890 and he remarried in 1898 to Eleanor Thorne.
 She was known for her charitable works and was the first honorary treasurer of the New South Wales division of the Red Cross Society and a life-governor of the Royal Alexandra Hospital for Children, Camperdown.

 The transfer of ownership to Brunton is recorded on 29 December 1913 and it would appear that he lost no time altering the building to suit his needs.
 An article on the house on completion of renovations suggests that the dwelling was in some state of disrepair, and may have been the stimulus for Brunton's sweeping alterations.
 When Brunton bought Gladswood House in 1913 he commissioned the prominent architect Howard Joseland to make additions to the house.
 Joseland's commission dates from the time he was in partnership with Hugh Vernon in the practice of Joseland and Vernon.
-However, it appears the work was principally carried out by Joseland alone continuing into his period as a sole practitioner between 1914-1919.
+However, it appears the work was principally carried out by Joseland alone continuing into his period as a sole practitioner between 1914 and 1919.
 Joseland's daughter later married one of Brunton's sons and the reception was held at Gladswood House.
 This was widely reported in the newspapers of the time.
 Brunton died in 1937 and the property was sold to Rose Bay builder Frederick Louis Perini who modified the building to become a guest house.
 In the 1990s it was converted to luxury apartments.